 Frankincense resin has also been used in a variety of cleansing, purification, and holy rituals for centuries.
 The beautifully aromatic scent can help relieve feelings of anxiety and depression, and offer a spiritual boost.
 Use your mortar and pestle to grind up a bit of the resin and place it on a bit of burning charcoal in a fire-safe dish.
 Carry the dish around the house to purify your space or keep it burning next to you during meditations, incantations, and other spellwork. ($3 per half ounce at Enchantments)

 Wear Sun Oil or burn Sun Incense with intention

-Do a candle ritual and with the intention of shining light in the darkness.
+Do a candle ritual with the intention of "shining light in the darkness."

 You can use either a white, yellow, or gold candle.
 Begin your ritual by taking a cleansing sea salt bath to remove negative energy and focus your intention before lighting your candle.
-You can also carve a personal sigil (or simply a circle to represent the sun, heart for self-love, etc) and also add your initials.
-You can also anoint your candle with any of the oils listed above and roll in magickal herbs.
+You can carve a personal sigil (or simply a circle to represent the sun, heart for self-love, etc) and add your initials.
+Anoint your candle with any of the oils listed above and roll in magickal herbs.
 For more on candle magick, check out this story.

 Has No Hannah oil

 A custom recipe at Enchantments, Has No Hannah Oil brings good luck and fortune.
 You can wear the oil (as you would a perfume) with intention, anoint a candle with it, or add a few drops to your bath.
 Minimum ½ ounce for orders ($15 for half ounce, not for ingestion).

 Make a cup of St. John’s Wort tea